What to Eat in Isfahan

 Iranian Food- Sholeh Beryan Zireh

-Sholeh Beryan Zireh is a delicious Isfahani dish with a texture resembling Haleem and a flavor similar to Kachi.
-To prepare this dish, lamb meat is boiled with onions and spices until it is partially cooked.
-Half-grain rice is then added, and the dish is cooked until the rice is fully done.
-Ground cumin is added, and the mixture is beaten until it becomes a smooth texture akin to Haleem.
-Sholeh Beryan Zireh is typically consumed with fresh bread and is renowned for its unique flavor, thanks to the aromatic scent of black cumin.
-This dish's smooth texture and fragrant taste make it a popular choice among both locals and visitors, and it is a must-try for anyone seeking an authentic taste of Isfahani cuisine.
+Sholeh Beryan Zireh is a flavorful Isfahani dish with a texture that closely resembles Haleem and a taste reminiscent of Kachi.
+The preparation begins by boiling lamb meat with onions and spices until it is partially tender.
+Then, half-grain rice is added and cooked thoroughly.
+Ground cumin is mixed in, and the entire blend is beaten until it achieves a silky, smooth consistency similar to Haleem.
+This dish is often enjoyed with fresh bread and is celebrated for its distinctive flavor, largely thanks to the fragrant aroma of black cumin.
+Its creamy texture and rich taste make Sholeh Beryan Zireh a beloved specialty among locals and visitors alike and a must-try for those eager to experience genuine Isfahani cuisine.

 Iranian Food- Ash-e Omaaj